 The correct grade of uncoated aluminium will resist corrosion when exposed to the environment.
 Like copper that turns green, the surface of exposed aluminium will oxidize becoming a dull grey colour and this patina protects the aluminium from further corrosion.
-However, low grade aluminium will corrode, become pitted, and particularly in a marine environment and coatings will only give limited protection.
-Furthermore, unprotected aluminium must not come into contact with electrostatically non compatible materials and fixings or rainwater ‘run off’ from material such as copper in or even cedar shingles.
-If in doubt seek advice from an MGMA member.
+However, low grade aluminium will corrode, become pitted, particularly in a marine environment and coatings will only give limited protection.
+Furthermore, unprotected aluminium must not come into contact with electrostatically non compatible materials and fixings or rainwater ‘run off’ from material such as copper or even cedar shingles.
+If in doubt, seek advice from an MGMA member.

 Q4 I am currently working on an Edwardian project that requires the cast gutter to be replaced.
 The existing gutter has patterns embossed on the front of it, can you manufacture this?

 MGMA members who specialise in cast iron and pressed aluminium rainwater systems can provide both standard ranges and bespoke gutter styles, so if the type of gutter you have is not available as a standard product a copy of the original can be made however, this will be subject to a cost premium.

 Q5 I am currently working on a large Victorian house, which rainwater system should I use?